Cycling Ireland: Talent Team 2020

 Youth Cycling has a strong tradition in Ireland, with riders being encouraged to participate in all disciplines to ensure they become more rounded riders.

 To assist in the development of skills, knowledge and competence in young riders, the Talent Team 2020 was born.
 The aim of this development training and racing programme is to nurture and develop young talent at this early age, in order to produce medal winning squads at the 2020 Olympic Games.

 FBD is the sponsor of the Male Talent Team 2020, which is managed by Martin O'Loughlin.
 Neenan Travel is the sponsor of the Female Talent Team 2020, which is managed by Orla Hendron.

 Two of professional cycling's top riders in the 1980s, Sean Kelly and Stephen Roche, have had a profound effect on Irish cycling.
 Cycling Ireland's headquarters is called Kelly Roche House in their honour.

-Previous Programs
+Previous programmes

 Sean Kelly Cycling Academy (2005)

 In 2005, Cycling Ireland opened the Sean Kelly Cycling Academy, a facility in Merchtem, Belgium as a base for Irish cyclists on the continent where they can gain experience of racing at a much higher standard than in they would in Ireland.
 It gives Irish riders access to UCI ranked events where they compete against elite professional riders.
 This facility was partly funded by the Irish Sports Council.

-Sean Kelly remained involved in the promotion of Irish cycling by working in the management of the new Irish continental team, the An Post–M Donnelly–Grant Thornton–Sean Kelly Team.
+Sean Kelly remained involved in the promotion of Irish cycling by working in the management of the new Irish continental team, initially known as Sean Kelly ACLVB–M Donnelly and later as An Post–Chain Reaction.